catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 **Jobs**:
 `Jobs <https://docs.dagster.io/concepts/ops-jobs-graphs/jobs>`__
 are preconfigured collections of assets, resources and IO Managers.
 Jobs are the main unit of execution in Dagster.
+For example, the ``etl_fast`` job defined in :mod:`pudl.etl` executes the FERC, EIA and EPA CEMS pipelines for the most recent year.

 **Definitions**:
 `Definitions  <https://docs.dagster.io/concepts/code-locations>`__
 are collections of assets, resources, IO managers and jobs that can be loaded into dagit and executed.
+Definitions can have multiple preconfigured jobs.
+For example, the ``pudl.ferc_to_sqlite`` definition contains ``etl_fast`` and ``etl_full`` jobs.

 There are two main Definitions in the PUDL processing pipeline:

-1. ``pudl.ferc_to_sqlite`` :doc:`converts the FERC Form 1 DBF/XBRL files <clone_ferc1>`
+1. :func:`pudl.ferc_to_sqlite.defs` :doc:`converts the FERC Form 1, 2, 6, 60 and
-   into a single large `SQLite <https://sqlite.org>`__ database so that the data is easier to extract, and so all of the raw FERC Form 1 data is available in a modern format.
-You must run this script before you can run ``pudl_etl``.
+   714 DBF/XBRL files <clone_ferc1>` into `SQLite <https://sqlite.org>`__
+   databases so that the data are easier to extract, and so all of the raw FERC data is available in a modern format.
+You must run a job in this definition before you can execute a job in :func:`pudl.etl.defs`.
-2. ``pudl.etl`` coordinates the "Extract, Transform, Load" process that processes 20+ years worth of data from the FERC Form 1 database, dozens of EIA spreadsheets, and the thousands of CSV files that make up the EPA CEMS hourly emissions data into a clean, well normalized SQLite database (for the FERC and EIA data), and an `Apache Parquet <https://parquet.apache.org/>`__ dataset that is partitioned by state and year (for the EPA CEMS).
+2. :func:`pudl.etl.defs` coordinates the "Extract, Transform, Load" process that processes 20+ years worth of data from the FERC Form 1 database, dozens of EIA spreadsheets, and the thousands of CSV files that make up the EPA CEMS hourly emissions data into a clean, well normalized SQLite database (for the FERC and EIA data), and an `Apache Parquet <https://parquet.apache.org/>`__ dataset that is partitioned by state and year (for the EPA CEMS).

 Both definitions have two preconfigured jobs:
   - ``etl_fast`` processes one year of data